Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 This book is almost a cross between Wicked and The Hunger Games.
 But with fae.
 The world building is darkly magical.
 And the residents of Briar reminded me of the residents of the Capitol.

-If you're searching for Sapphic fantasy books with wlw romance then you should definitely read this.
-The book has SO many good plot twists.
-It left me on the edge of my seat.
+Searching for Sapphic fantasy books?
+Read this book!
+Filled with thrilling plot twists that leave you on the edge of your seat.
 And the grumpy/sunshine romance between Alyce and Aurora is absolutely adorable.

 Good reads rating: 4.07